mben-dz/Delphi_UDP_AutoDiscovery/README.md

-# Delphi UDP AutoDiscovery 🚀
+# Delphi Super Fast Tethering UDP AutoDiscovery 🚀

 ## A simple, cross-platform demo (VCL + FMX) showing how to automatically discover a server on the same LAN using **UDP Broadcast** with Indy components.